VA Governor Northam Advocating Infanticide Tracks With the Intent Behind the Barbaric Bill He Was Promoting

 Hold up.
 Say what?!

 The first statement is flat out false.
-For starters, one of the authors of a Guttmacher Institute study on abortion concluded that “that abortions for fetal anomaly ‘make up a small minority of later abortions.’”
+For starters, one of the authors of a Guttmacher Institute study on abortion concluded “that abortions for fetal anomaly ‘make up a small minority of later abortions.’”
 The Guttmacher Institute is the abortion industry’s own research arm.
 The study further concluded that “[i]n many ways, women who had later abortions were similar to those who obtained first-trimester procedures.”

 Like I said, the Northam team’s first claim is just false.